andriesfc/result-for-kotlin/lib-modelling/module.md

 1. Modelling error codes from enums, numbers, text and sealed classes.
 2. Ability to model internationalized error messages.
 3. Ability to model developer friendly error messages.

+# Package resultk.modelling.i8n

+Functions and classes to deal with internationalized messages/resources on the classpath.

 # Package resultk.modelling.internal